Using the proper tags in your Fiverr gig’s profile can help you get found by customers more often and lead to more sales.

 - A short and specific gig title.
 Include the title keyword 2/3 times in the description

 - Write a good, clear description of your gig.

 - Find a niche with massive demand in the marketplace.

 - And make sure your gig is profitable.

 - Consider offering a 24-hour turn-around time.

 - Share your gig link on social networks regularly.

-- Sometimes you can make a request to customer support to get your gigs featured at the homepage.
+- Sometimes you can request customer support to get your gigs featured on the homepage.
 They may accept your request, but there are no guarantees.

-When thinking of gigs to compete in, maybe logo design might an overly-crowded niche, but it seems like there’s a lot of opportunity in Minecraft-related services, why not give that a try?
+When thinking of gigs to compete in, maybe logo design might be an overly-crowded niche, but there’s a lot of opportunity in Minecraft-related services.
+Why not give that a try?